-In this extract from the new edition of Mother of Rock: The Lillian Roxon Story, published almost forty years after Lillian Roxon’s untimely death at the age of forty-one, Robert Milliken documents Roxon’s explosive friendship with Germaine Greer: two brilliant Australian women whose contributions to the international literature of the counterculture made them legends.
+In this extract from the new edition of Mother of Rock: The Lillian Roxon Story, published almost forty years after Lillian Roxon’s untimely death at the age of forty-one, Robert Milliken documents the friendship of two brilliant Australian women whose contributions to the international literature of the counterculture made them legends.
 For her groundbreaking book Lillian Roxon’s Rock Encyclopedia in 1969, Roxon was declared “the unchallenged queen of the New York rock scene.”
-Greer later dedicated The Female Eunuch, her own momentous book on feminism, to Roxon.
+Greer later dedicated The Female Eunuch, her momentous book on feminism, to Roxon.
 But the comradeship between these two star figures from the group of Sydney social rebels known as The Push crackled with conflict.

 THE revolutions in music and lifestyle were well advanced by August 1970 when another freedom movement opened up.
 At the height of that New York summer, 25,000 women marched down Fifth Avenue to mark the fiftieth anniversary of the day women won the right to vote.
 For many, this event symbolised the start of the women’s liberation movement.
 Lillian Roxon filed a report on the march for the Sydney Morning Herald, which turned into something of a landmark piece itself.